xavdid/advent-of-code/solutions/2020/day_11/README.md

 Firstly, we can improve `next_tile` by bailing as soon as possible.
 If a tile is `empty` and we find a single adjacent tile, we can bail early.
 Similarly, as soon as an occupied tile sees 4 other occupied ones, we can exit early.

-The "worst" case is that we have to look at all 8 tiles to verify that either there are 0 tiles (empty -> occupied) or there aren't enough to meet the treshold.
+The "worst" case is that we have to look at all 8 tiles to verify that either there are 0 tiles (empty -> occupied) or there aren't enough to meet the threshold.

 Secondly, we can ditch the enums.
 It hurts readability a little and can be a source of bugs (comparing a string to an invalid `string`, like `tile == ','`), but there does end up being a performance impact.